96boards/website/README.md

 ## Guides

-Below are a few guides that may help when adding content to the 96Boards website.
+Below are a few guides that will help when adding content to the 96Boards website.

 - [Adding a blog post](#adding-a-blog-post)
 - [Adding products](#adding-products)